daneasterman/react-webflow-flexbox/README.md

 2. Install all the project dependencies: `yarn install`
 3. Start the project: `yarn start`

 Please let me know if you have any problems getting set up.
-You can contact me on twitter: `@daneasterman`
+You can contact me on (surprise, surprise) twitter: `@daneasterman`

 N.B: the above assumes you have node and yarn already installed.